 We want to hear your story.
-Please give SPOCUS feedback so we can help you navigate privileging, and set a trail that others may follow.
+Please give SPOCUS feedback on the barriers you face locally so we can help you to blaze a trail that others may follow.

 Occasionally clinicians spend resources, time and effort to learn and perfect their ultrasound skills, only to find that they are having difficulty obtaining privileging through their organization's credentialing committee.
 Occasionally, this is because the credentialing committee has no prior experience privileging for POCUS, there is no precedence for the POCUS program or there is opposition from another department who views the utilization of POCUS as a threat.